 Pedialyte is like a baby form of Gatorade.
 It contains electrolytes that are important to replenish a dehydrated body.
 If your child is under one year of age, you need to consult with your child’s doctor to see how much and how often Pedialyte can be given.
 For children over one year of age, small amounts of Pedialyte can generally be given every four to six hours to ensure your child’s body is getting the necessary minerals to help them stay hydrated and feel better.

+This medication is available under multiple brand names and/or in several different forms.
 Pedialyte can be purchased at grocery stores or pharmacies.
 It is available over the counter and comes in a variety of flavors.
 Pedialyte does contain a small amount of sugar, so most children do not have a problem consuming the sweet flavor.
 If your child does not seem to enjoy one flavor of Pedialyte, you can try a different flavor.
-For younger children, your doctor may recommend diluting Pedialyte with water.
+It is also available online.

 Store this product away from children at room temperature.
 Do not heat the product unless advised to do so by your doctor or the packaging advises its OK to do so.
 When making a solution from powder any remaining unconsumed solution should be discarded after one hour.
 A solution made from powder and immediately refrigerated can be stored for up to 24 hours.
 When a solution form of the product is purchased it can be opened and stored in a refrigerator for up to 48 hours.

 Do not drink fruit juice or consume additional sugar or salt when taking this product unless advised to do so by your doctor.
 If your child’s condition worsens or persists more than 24 hours seek medical advice.

 If overdose is suspected contact emergency room or poison control immediately.
 US Residents : 1-800-222-1222.
 DIN (Drug Identification Number) 00630365 PEDIALYTE SOLUTION